exoplatform/exo-documentation/docs/UserWallet.rst

 Wallet password
 ----------------

 You can change your wallet password by clicking on "Change password" button from security popup.
-You just have to type your current password and the new password and confirm the action.
+You just need to enter your current password and the new password then confirm.

 |image20|